Former Spanish Prime Minister (1982 - 1996)

 Felipe Gonzalez is one of the key political figures in the history of Spain in the second half of the twentieth century.
 A leading player in the democratic transition, he was the third president of the Spanish government since its reinstatement in the late 1970s and has been the longest-time president (four legislatures in thirteen and a half years).

 The modernization of Spain and its complete integration into the European concert took place in its years of government, between 1982 and 1996.
 Although he is currently retired from the political profession, the former president remains active in various current focuses at European and Latin American level.

 Born in Seville in 1942, he is the father of three children and grandfather of eight grandchildren.
 He was married from 1969 to 2008 to Carmen Romero López and is currently married to Mar García-Vaquero Vela in second marriages since 2012.
 Fond of the good table, he loves cooking and photography.
 His devotion to nature and the cultivation of bonsai is known, although not so much another of his passions: the design of jewelry and furniture.
 He relaxes with a game of billiards, a good book or working and carving stones, as well as being recognized as a hard-working reader and flamenco enthusiast.
 With curiosity intact, he continues to keep alive his eagerness to know everything.

 USDA Forest Service

-Creator and leader of PyroLife Innovative Training Network
+Creator and leader of PyroLife Innovative Training Network on integrated fire management

 Board of Directors International Association of Wildland Fire